G1ukb/Sandbox_v2/database/SQL/education/SQL.md

 </details>

-[//]: # (What is the issue related to toast spaces in PostgreSQL?)
+[//]: # (What issues are related to toast spaces in PostgreSQL?)
 <br>
 <details>
     <summary style="font-size: 25px;">
         <b>
-            What is the issue related to toast spaces in PostgresSQL?
+            What issues are related to toast spaces in PostgresSQL?
         </b>
     </summary>
 <br>

-TOAST (The Oversized-Attribute Storage Technique) is a mechanism in PostgreSQL that allows it to handle large data values.
+TOAST (The Oversize-Attribute Storage Technique) is a mechanism in PostgresSQL that allows it to handle large data values.

 When a row contains large data types such as TEXT or BYTEA and the total row size exceeds a certain limit (around 8KB).